SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/text.md

 - tight measurement: Exact width and height of the used glyphs.
 - label measurement: Same width that tight measurement.
 The height will add to itself the *ascent* and *descent* of the glyph.
 - editor measurement.
 Same height as label measurement.
-The width will add to itself the *advance* of the glyph
+The width will add to itself the *advance* of the glyph.

 ![text measure](figures/textMeasure.png)